johnfyoung/pub-sub/README.md

 # pub-sub
-A Javascript Mixinn for custom Objects
+A Javascript Mixin for custom Objects